junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Doctor is here too?"
 Rory is visibly more relieved.

 "Yeah, your whole big happy family, Amy, Doctor, River, everyone.
 You guys are having a family trip or something?"
-Dean can't help remarking.
+Dean can't help but remark.

 Rory shakes his head, shifting his feet restlessly on the floor.
 "We were just hanging out in New York.
 Then everything went wrong, as usual."
 He looks a bit frustrated, but not irritated, as if already getting too used to being thrown into a rabbit hole of trouble.

 "Things always went wrong, didn't they?"
 Dean seconds that in annoyance.

 He looks around the place, examining the lobby they're in.
-It's a shabby place, bare and dusty, old already even as they're in the thirties, god knows how long the building has been built and probably no one has tended to it ever since.
+It's a shabby place, bare and dusty, old already even as they're in the thirties, god knows how long the building has been standing and probably no one has tended to it ever since.
 The typical look of a deserted place.
 Dean can't help wondering if those old people he caught sight of from outside by the windows, if they are ghosts or residents.

 Dim street light passes into the space from a grimy clerestory window high above reach, near the ceiling.
 The metal plaque by the exposed elevator well shows at least seventy floors, with twenty to thirty rooms on each story.